Chief of the Honolulu Police Department

 The Chief of the Honolulu Police Department is the head and senior-most officer to serve in the Honolulu Police Department (HPD).

-Deputy Chief Rade K. Vanic currently serves as an interim chief following Chief Joe Logan’s retirement on July 31, 2025.
+Chief David Lazar was sworn in on 2 July, 2026, accepting command from Deputy Chief Rade K. Vanic, who served as interim chief following Chief Joe Logan’s retirement.
+Lazar previously served as assistant chief with the San Francisco Police Department and became Honolulu's 13th sworn chief.

 The chief of police is appointed by the Honolulu Police Commission and reports to the Honolulu City Council.